 Adult Study Abroad participants are responsible for arranging their own short term housing in Rome for the duration of the program.
 However, we can still provide some guidance along the way!
+The map below shows 6 distinct neighborhoods we recommend to our participants.
+Our top 3 recommended neighborhoods include:

 Temple University Rome

-00196 Roma RM
+00187 Roma RM

 Italy